Jacksonkao97/my-collection-nextjs-project/README.md

 - [x] Add/Delete a item to the collection
 - [x] Use search bar to search for a collection

-Below are features that I am planning to add in the future:

-- [ ] Setting page haven't been implemented yet
-- [ ] Edit a collection such as changing the name or image
-- [ ] Drag and drop to reorder the collection
-- some more features that I will add in the future

 ## Getting Started

 To get started, you can clone this repository by running the following command: